 Welcome to mentalhealth.usi.ie

 Welcome to USI.mentalhealth.ie .
-This is the new hub for news and updates to the mental health project within USI.
-The main projects we are working on at the moment include the ReCharge Campaign, +Connections and Research.
+This is the hub for news and updates to the mental health programme within USI.
+The main projects we are working on at the moment include the ReCharge campaign, our +Connections app and research projects.
 More information can be found on all of these projects on this site.
-If you have any questions or would like to contact Aoife, our Mental Health Project Manager she would be delighted to hear from you.
+If you have any questions or would like to contact Sarah, our Mental Health Project Manager – she would be delighted to hear from you.
 Her email is email@example.com.

-While HEI’s are primarily education providers, they also have a responsibility to protecting and promoting students mental health and wellbeing.
-Since July 2017 the HSE have provided funding to support the mental health project in USI.
-It is clear from the statistics that this project within USI to examine and advocate for services to meet the need of the growing demand is very much needed.
+While HEIs are primarily education providers, they also have a responsibility to protect and promote student mental health and wellbeing.
+Since July 2017 the HSE have provided funding to support the mental health programme in USI.
+It is clear from the statistics that this programme within the USI to examine and advocate for services to meet the need of the growing demand is very much needed.